If you have slight diastasis recti, education is so important! We need to know what we’re working with!

 If you’ve had a c-section we recommend getting that scar tissue and fascia moving the right way.
 When the fascia is restricted, our bodies always find a way to compensate and can cause other issues.
 Again you can find that info in the Ab Rehab Guide!

-A series of core-specific workouts (found in our Diastasis Recti program) combined with the cues for scar tissue, fascia, c-section, etc. (found in Ab Rehab guide) will help you train your core from the inside out by strengthening the transverse abdominus (or TA).
+A series of core-specific workouts – found in both the Diastasis Recti & Postnatal programs – combined with the cues for scar tissue, fascia, running, etc. (found in the Ab Rehab guide) will help you train your core from the inside out by strengthening the transverse abdominis (or TA).
+You can try these programs FREE for two weeks!

-Transverse Abdominis exercises approximate the recti bellies, which in turn helps to close the abdominal separation or gap!
+TA exercises approximate the recti bellies, which in turn helps to close the gap and strengthen the integrity of the linea alba.

 Not only will you learn how to cue the TA, you will strengthen the TA, creating a healthy core.
 It will teach you how to use these inner core muscles, how to do arm and leg exercises while keeping the belly tissues safe and slowly add traditional exercises as the condition gets better.

-Watch the video below to see how Lisa, a rock star mom of three, reduced her own large diastasis (which was once four finger-widths wide) down to half its original size:
+Watch the video below to see how Lisa, a rock star mom of three, reduced her own large diastasis (which was once four finger-widths wide) down to half its original size.
+She did this through exercise only.